Friday 25 October 2024

 A loco shed

-Other than the station, the other major railway building is the locoshed, it is a simple single road wooden shed that was rebuilt from a very old Pola kit
+Other than the station, the other major railway building is the locoshed, the first is a simple single road wooden shed from MBZ

 The locoshed has a small coaling stage and a flammable store.

-Details such as a water tap outside the locoshed
+Details such as a water tap outside the locoshed and inside the lean-to

 The water crane is a Spitzner type, copied from the examples that once stood at Kempten, Bad Neustadt and similar to the one at Miltenberg